HAI-lab-UVA/hct-website/events.md

 We will be holding research talks and lunches with cohort members!
 Please reach out to our organizing faculty below if you are interested in holding a talk.

-## Upcoming Talks
+## Research Talks

-Coming soon!
-If you have an interest in giving a talk, please reach out to our organizing faculty.
+Return to the home page to see a full list of upcoming and past talks.